2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 As observed, the plain text message was `Order: Launch a missile!`.

 If we replace OFB in this experiment with CFB, the attack will not succeed **completely** because CFB uses bits of the XORed plaintext with the output stream (ciphertext) in every iteration.
-So even tough the IV is the same in both messages, the output stream will be different for every iteration of the algorithm.
+So even though the IV is the same in both messages, the output stream will be different for every iteration of the algorithm.
 Only the first part of the message can be deciphered.

 Demonstration: